Pain Relief with Lavender

-In ancient times, lavender was a go-to herb in many households, with applications ranging from bathing to laundering to healing.
+In ancient times, lavender was a go-to herb in many households, with applications ranging from bathing to laundering to healing for pain relief.
 More than just a lovely garden flower or balmy fragrance, it was reputed to have a host of therapeutic qualities, and was used as an antiseptic for dressing wounds, a sleep aid and relaxant, and an analgesic.

 In the centuries that followed, traditional lavender remedies were slowly replaced with pharmaceutical drugs, and, while some of those advancements are inarguably for the better, many people today are seeking to return to natural alternatives—especially for treating pain.